EngAhmed5/Calories-Burnt-Prediction-with-Streamlit/Readme.md

 ## How to Run

-1. Clone the repo or navigate to project directory.
+1. Clone the repo or navigate to the project directory.
 2. Install dependencies:

    ```bash